 The owners, Adam and Jenny Young, first purchased the land where Chobe Bakwena now sits in 2000, since then, they have been passionate about building a socially and ecologically conscience retreat perfect for exploring Chobe National Park.

-The lodge is located on the banks of the Chobe River, near to the town of Kazungula, it is around 1.5km upstream of the meeting place of Zambia, Zimbabwe, Namibia and Botswana and only a short drive into Chobe.
+The lodge is located on the banks of the Chobe River, near to the town of Kazungula, and is around 1.5km upstream of the meeting place of Zambia, Zimbabwe, Namibia and Botswana, and only a short drive into Chobe.

-However, it is not just activities that a focus on the wildlife populations that are available from Bakwena.
-Due to it’s close links with the local community guests have the chance to meet the people of Botswana on a village tour or even take one of the 20 cruiser bicycles out for a spin around the local area with a guide or on your own.
-During longer stays at the lodge you might like to include an unguided trip to Victoria Falls instead, which is around 90kms away.
+However, it is not just activities that focus on the wildlife populations that are available from Bakwena.
+Due to its close links with the local community, guests have the chance to meet the people of Botswana on a village tour or even take one of the 20 cruiser bicycles out for a spin around the local area with a guide or on your own.
+During longer stays at the lodge, you might like to include an unguided trip to Victoria Falls instead, which is around 90kms away.